Colbydude/larabook/readme.md

 **Lesson 3:** This just showcases how to use environment variables to protect sensitive database information and hook up to Sequel Pro, which I have done before the lessons even started.

+**Lesson 4:** Added our "Master Page" and pulled in Bootstrap for design.
+Also created a simple PagesController for our simple static pages.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)